rtmigo/xrandom_dart/README.md

 You can achieve about the same by creating the `Random` with a `seed` argument.
 However, the unchangeable seed does not protect you from `dart:math` implementation updates.
-In contrast to this, Xorshift is a very specific algorithm.
+In contrast to this, *xorshift32* is a very specific algorithm.
 Therefore, the predictability of the Xorshift's `deterministic` sequences can be relied upon. *(but not until the library reaches stable release status)*